syncfusion-content/javascript-docs/js/ReportViewer/how-to/Add-Custom-Report-Item.md

 You need to replace the newly created assembly and its dependent assemblies in the application bin folder.

 1. Create "ReportExtensions.config" file in your application.
-2. The following "configSections" section is mandatory to process the extension inside the control, so add it as shown in the following code:
+2. The following "configSections" section is mandatory to process the extension inside the control, so add it as shown in the following code.

 {% highlight xml %}
 <configSections>